The Invasion Of Poland

 He replied that the Soviet Union intended to override this, in fact he continued, your government no longer exists and so there is no-one to continue this agreement with.
 I was confused!
 What had happened in the last few weeks?

-A Russian officer approached the part fo the group I was in and looked us directly in the eye.
+A Russian officer approached the part of the group I was in and looked us directly in the eye.
 "I wonder if you know that your beloved government has fled Poland like cowards?
 Even right now, your president is sitting somewhere safe enjoying a good life safe outside his country.
 You have all been badly let down, you have no government anymore, your country is gone", well my breath was taken away with this statement!

 "You are in a hopeless situation, the Ukrainians hate you and even your own working class have begged us Soviets to intervene and rescue you from hopelessness.
 Don't worry though, we will only detain you for a little time and once we have collected your personal information and we know who you are and where we need to return you to we will get transport organised.

 We were all confused, so much had happened lately, so much war, we were (in hindsight) far too quick to believe these words.
 Reluctantly we agreed.
-Days went by and more military men were brought to where we were as well all awaited this Soviet transport.
+Days went by and more military men were brought to where we were as we all awaited this Soviet transport.

 Train To A Soviet Prison